How EMS chiefs can end bullying and harassment

 These concrete actions will help firefighters, paramedics and officers eliminate harassing behavior from their departments

-Many fire departments put considerable resources into preventing and mitigating workplace harassment, yet it may occur even on departments that have made a commitment to eliminating it.
-Is harassment and bullying inevitable in the fire service?
+Many fire departments put considerable resources into preventing and mitigating workplace harassment, yet it may occur even in departments that have made a commitment to eliminating it.
+Is harassment and bullying inevitable in emergency services?
 Will it always occur in any workplace?

-For more than 20 years I have developed training to eliminate workplace harassment, so it is discouraging to see its continuing impact even in 2016.
+For more than 20 years I have developed training to eliminate workplace harassment, so it is discouraging to see its continuing impact.

 First, it is important to understand that harassment in any form (and especially bullying) is about abuse of power.
 This power may be actual, such as with position or seniority, or it may be perceived, such as with popularity, approval or group membership.

-This inequality of power is why new firefighters, women and others who may be perceived as different are nearly always the chosen targets of harassment.
+This inequality of power is why new EMTs, firefighters, and groups who may be perceived as different are nearly always the chosen targets of harassment.

 Three types of harassment

-Then there is unconscious or subconscious harassment, where the person behaving badly does not acknowledge his or her intention to cause harm to another.
+- Then there is unconscious or subconscious harassment, where the person behaving badly does not acknowledge intent to cause harm to another.
 In these cases, the harasser usually justifies the bad behavior by rationalizing that the behavior actually has a higher purpose.

 Hazing is a good example of this second type of harassment.
 Although the behavior in itself is clearly inappropriate, those doing it may rationalize that it serves a greater good of carrying on a tradition of initiating new members into the organization.

-So what should fire departments, and especially individual members of those departments, do to stop workplace harassment?
+So what should fire and EMS departments, and especially individual members of those departments, do to stop workplace harassment?

 Officers' role in stopping workplace harassment